baykovr/AVPI/README.md

 [ (Release Notes) ]
 (https://github.com/baykovr/AVPI/releases/latest)

+08/08/2014 If you are having issues with gavpi being unresponsive in games, try running it as administrator (right click run as...)

 #### About

 GAVPI is an open source alternative to VoiceAttack, a popular speech recognition key bind tool.
 Using gavpi you can execute repetitive or complex tasks using your voice.